Fireworks.ai offers an OpenAI-compatible REST API for querying text models. There are several ways to interact with it:

 Overriding the system prompt

 A conversation style may include a default system prompt.
-For example, the llama-chat
+For example, Llama 2 models use the default Llama prompt:

 You are a helpful, respectful and honest assistant.
 Always answer as helpfully as possible, while being safe.
 Your answers should not include any harmful, unethical, racist, sexist, toxic, dangerous, or illegal content.
 Please ensure that your responses are socially unbiased and positive in nature.

-For styles that support a system prompt, you may override this prompt by setting the first message with the role system
+For styles that support a system prompt, you may override this prompt by setting the first message with the role system.
+For example:

 Completions API